How long should you stay at a job? (minimum)

 - Your work impacts your personal life in an adverse way.

-- You experience discrimination, harassment, or corporate misconduct.
+- You experience discrimination, harassment, to corporate misconduct.

 This simple list can take you in the right direction if you are in doubt about whether to leave your job.